 <filename> The name of a map file to be loaded.
 The .MAP extension can be omitted.
-The filename value can be a pathname that includes an asterisk () wildcard character If so, the command displays a lists of all files in the specified directory that have the .MAP extension.
+The filename value can be a pathname that includes an asterisk (?) wildcard character?
+If so, the command displays a lists of all files in the specified directory that have the .MAP extension.

->LOADMAP PROG.MAP Load map file PROG.MAP into the host computer.

->LOADMAP PROG1 Load map file PROG1.MAP into the host computer.
+>LOADMAP PROG.MAP Load map file PROG.MAP into the host computer. >LOADMAP PROG1 Load map file PROG1.MAP into the host computer.

->LOADMAP A: Displays the names of the .MAP files on the diskette in drive A:
+>LOADMAP A: Displays the names of the .MAP files on the diskette in drive A: >LOADMAP Display the names of the .MAP files in the current directory.

-7.32 LOADV
+9.33 LOADV